munificent/craftinginterpreters/book/superclasses.md

 ### Executing super accesses

-Assuming the user didn't put a super expression in the wrong place, their code passes from the compiler over to the runtime.
+Assuming the user didn't put a super expression where it's not allowed, their code passes from the compiler over to the runtime.
 We've got ourselves a new
 instruction:

 ^code get-super-op (1 before, 1 after)